shema1/task_manager/README.md

-#
+# Task Manager

 # Getting Started:
-These instructions will get you a copy of the project up and running on your local machine. commands to run
+In the project directory, you can run:

-* npm i
+npm i
-* npm start
+npm start
+Runs the app in the development mode.
+Open http://localhost:8080 to view it in the browser.

+The page will reload if you make edits.

 # Technologies:
 For this project I have used the following technologies:
-* HTML
+* HTML5
 * CSS3
+* Flexbox
+* Sass (Scss)
-* SCSS
+* BEM methodology
 * JS ES6
+* ReactJS
+* React-router-dom
+* Redux
-* React
+* Redux-thunk
-* Webpack
+* Moment.js
-* BEM methodology
+* qs